 Fellows will receive a stipend of $7,500 for 10 weeks during the summer of 2013 (June-August).
 Students who are enrolled in or accepted into an accredited institution including (but not necessarily limited to) colleges, universities, masters programs, PhD programs and undergraduate programs are eligible to apply.

 Check the website for upcoming details of the 2014 Summer Program.

 The Mickey Leland Energy Fellowship is an internship program sponsored by the U.S. Department of Energy’s Office of Fossil Energy (“FE”) to provide opportunities to women and under-represented minority students who are pursuing academic majors related to the Fossil Energy mission.
 FE’s Headquarters, Field Offices and National Laboratories offer 10-week, paid summer internships to qualified students to gain experience, and offers an insider's view to the Federal government.

-	Applicants must be: (i) U.S. citizens; (ii) currently enrolled full-time in an accredited college or university; (iii) interested in a career in Mathematics, Physical Sciences, Technology or Engineering; and (iv) maintaining a GPA of 3.0 or above.
+Applicants must be: (i) U.S. citizens; (ii) currently enrolled full-time in an accredited college or university (sophomore year or higher); (iii) interested in a career in Mathematics, Physical Sciences, Technology or Engineering; and (iv) maintaining a GPA of 3.0 or above.